Nuggets vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- Denver and its opponents have scored more than 226.5 points in 46 of 82 games this season.
+- In 46 of 82 games this season, Denver and its opponents have gone over 226.5 points.

 Nuggets vs Lakers Additional Info